postsharp/Metalama.Documentation/content/conceptual/aspects/implementation/pipeline.md

     * Advice is added to the next steps of the pipeline.

 * For all aspect layers, and for all target declarations visited in breadth-first order:
   * Advice is executed.
 The advice can provide observable or non-observable transformations (or both), defined as follows:
-    * _observable transformations_ are transformations that affect _declarations_, i.e. they are visible from the code model or from the source code (for instance: introducing a method);
+    * _observable transformations_ are transformations that are observable from outside, for instance adding a new type member or adding a method parameter;
     * _non-observable transformations_ are transformations that only affect the _implementation_ of declarations (for instance: overriding a method).

-* Before we execute the next aspect layer or the next visiting depth, a new code model version is created incrementally from the previous version, including any observable transformation added by advice.
+* Before we execute the next aspect layer or the next visiting depth, a new code model version is created incrementally from the previous version, which includes all observable transformations added by advice.

 ### Step 3.
 Transforming the compilation

 Before this step, the algorithm collected transformations, but the compilation was never modified.

-What happens next depends on whether the pipeline runs at design time or compile time.
+What happens next depends on whether the pipeline runs at design time or at compile time.

 #### Compile time